FW PODCAST

 THE COLD, HARD FACTS

-- On average, one Australian woman will be killed by a current or former partner each week
+- On average, one Australian woman will be killed by a current or former partner every nine days

 - 1 in 4 Australian women (23%) have experienced physical or sexual violence by a current or former intimate partner since age 15